MixSarc: A Bangla-English Code-Mixed Corpus for Implicit Meaning Identification: Introduction

 In the rapidly evolving digital landscape of South Asia, code-mixing between Bangla and English has emerged as a prevalent mode of communication, particularly on social media platforms.
 Users seamlessly interweave Bangla (often in Romanized form, known as Banglish) with English words, phrases, slang, and culturally nuanced expressions.
 This fluid linguistic practice, while natural to millions of speakers, poses significant challenges to existing natural language processing (NLP) systems, which are predominantly trained on monolingual or high-resource language data.

 Subjective tasks such as humor, sarcasm, offense, and vulgarity detection are especially difficult in code-mixed settings.
-These phenomena rely heavily on implicit cultural knowledge, contextual incongruity, and intentional ambiguity—elements that are frequently obscured by inconsistent transliterations, informal spellings, and intra-sentential language switching.
+These phenomena rely heavily on implicit cultural knowledge, contextual incongruity, and intentional ambiguity---elements that are frequently obscured by inconsistent transliterations, informal spellings, and intra-sentential language switching.
 Consequently, current sentiment analysis and toxicity detection models often misclassify sarcastic or humorous content as literal sentiment, or fail to identify veiled offense and vulgarity masked by irony.

-Despite increasing work on code-mixed sentiment analysis for Indian languages, Bangla–English remains severely understudied, and virtually no resources exist for finer-grained subjective tasks like humor, sarcasm, offense, and vulgarity in this language pair (see Table~\ref{tab:related-datasets} for a comparison with existing datasets).
+Despite increasing work on code-mixed sentiment analysis for Indian languages, Bangla--English remains severely understudied, and virtually no resources exist for finer-grained subjective tasks like humor, sarcasm, offense, and vulgarity in this language pair (see Table~\ref{tab:related-datasets} for a comparison with existing datasets).

-To address this gap, we present \textbf{MixSarc}, the first large-scale, human-annotated Bangla–English code-mixed corpus specifically designed for humor, sarcasm, offense, and vulgarity detection.
-Collected from diverse online sources (YouTube comments, Facebook posts, and e-commerce reviews), MixSarc contains over 9000 samples annotated with four primary labels—Humorous, Sarcastic, Offensive, and Vulgar.
+To address this gap, we present \textbf{MixSarc}, the first publicly available, human-annotated Bangla--English code-mixed corpus specifically designed for humor, sarcasm, offense, and vulgarity detection.
+Collected from diverse online sources (YouTube comments, Facebook posts, and e-commerce reviews), MixSarc contains 9,087 samples annotated with four primary labels---Humorous, Sarcastic, Offensive, and Vulgar.
 Our contributions are threefold:

 \begin{enumerate} \item We introduce MixSarc, a rich, publicly available\footnote{The dataset is publicly available at \url{https://huggingface.co/datasets/ajwad-abrar/MixSarc}.} dataset comprising \textbf{9,087} Bangla--English code-mixed sentences that capture authentic linguistic and cultural nuances.
-Figure~\ref{fig:examples} shows representative examples from each category, highlighting how humor, sarcasm, offense, and vulgarity manifest in real-world code-mixed text.
+Fig~\ref{fig:examples} shows representative examples from each category, highlighting how humor, sarcasm, offense, and vulgarity manifest in real-world code-mixed text.